It's that time of year again when our Vets need us the most. It is getting cold outside and many of

 we are able to snuggle up under our blankets without the fear of losing our freedom to do so.
 So,

 please take a minute and sow into the life of a vet.
-Go to our dontation page and bless a vet.
+Go to our donation page and bless a vet.
 All profits

 go towards housing veterans and making it possible for them to transition back into society.
 God bless